-Provides UAS registration authority: Gives congressional authorization for the FAA to continue its registration and marking requirement for small UAS but provides certain exemptions for the model aircraft community.
+Provide UAS registration authority: Gives congressional authorization for the FAA to continue its registration and marking requirement for small UAS but provides certain exemptions for the model aircraft community.

-Extends research opportunities at test sites: Extends congressional authorization of the FAA-designated UAS test sites through FY 2024 and allocates $14 million in federal funding for research and development through the sites.
+Extend research opportunities at test sites: Extends congressional authorization of the FAA-designated UAS test sites through FY 2024 and allocates $14 million in federal funding for research and development through the sites.

-Supports emergency operations guidelines: Emphasizes congressional support for clearly defined FAA rules allowing for civil and public operators to deploy UAS to assist emergency response operations.
+Support emergency operations guidelines: Emphasizes congressional support for clearly defined FAA rules allowing for civil and public operators to deploy UAS to assist emergency response operations.

-Continues the development of the UAS industry: Exempts rules primarily related to UAS operations from President Donald Trump’s “one-in, two-out” executive order to allow for the continued development of the UAS industry through establishing new federal rules for operations.
+Continue the development of the UAS industry: Exempts rules primarily related to UAS operations from President Donald Trump’s “one-in, two-out” executive order to allow for the continued development of the UAS industry through establishing new federal rules for operations.

 “Not since the nascent days of the cell phone industry have I seen technology with as much transformative potential as unmanned systems,” comments Warner in the press release.
 “As the UAS industry continues to develop at a rapid pace, we need to ensure the U.S. is well positioned to keep pace with the technology so this development doesn’t just go overseas.”